 \subsubsection{Analysis of Mask-Aware Forgery Extractor}

-We conduct experiments to evaluate the effectiveness of the proposed Mask-Aware Forgery Extractor, as shown in Table \ref{tab:ablation_detect}. \textit{w/o Extractor} denotes ForgeryGPT without using the mask token from the Mask-Aware Forgery Extractor for forgery detection, while \textit{w/o Prompt} refers to ForgeryGPT without using the learnable prompt token to connect the image and mask modalities. \textit{w/o Mask Encoder} refers to ForgeryGPT without using the Mask Encoder to obtain a mask token (replacing with the Image Encoder).
-Our observations indicate that the design of the Mask-Aware Forgery Extractor contributes significantly to performance improvement.
-The comparative results highlight the advantages of introducing a fine-grained representation of detailed mask regions for forgery areas, which facilitates the comprehensive integration of forgery-related information.
+We conduct ablation experiments to evaluate the effectiveness of the proposed Mask-Aware Forgery Extractor, as summarized in Table \ref{tab:ablation_detect}. \textit{w/o Extractor} denotes ForgeryGPT without using the mask token from the Mask-Aware Forgery Extractor for forgery detection, while \textit{w/o Prompt} indicates ForgeryGPT without using the learnable prompt token to bridge the image and mask modalities. \textit{w/o Mask Encoder} refers to ForgeryGPT without using the Mask Encoder to obtain a mask token (replacing it with the Image Encoder).
+Experimental results reveal that the Mask-Aware Forgery Extractor significantly improves detection performance.
+These findings demonstrate that integrating fine-grained representations of localized mask regions effectively enriches forgery-related semantic cues, thereby enhancing the reasoning capability and accuracy of forgery detection.